vglampard/vglampard/README.md

 - 🔭 I’m currently working on **What's Your Poison** - helping you keep track of which drinks you can't mix.
 Node.js/Express/PostgreSQL/React/Bootstrap.
 Repo [here](https://github.com/vglampard/pick-your-poison).

+- 🙋 I'm volunteering with the [Scottish Tech Army](https://github.com/Scottish-Tech-Army) team to help build a mobile app to help volunteers browse and connect with tech-for-good opportunities.
+Currently getting to grips with the codebase and new tech stack elements => especially React Native.

 - 🌱 I’m currently learning **JavaScript Algorithms and Data Structures** - with Colt Steele, and generally tightening up my JS/SQL.

 - ✨ See where I started off (and how it's going) with my #100DaysOfCode, repo [here](https://github.com/vglampard/Learning).